Straightening a Sagging Barn

 Have an old house question for the Maine Preservation pros?
 Leave a note in the comments and you may be featured in an upcoming column!

-Cover image: The front and rear walls of this circa 1890 balloon-framed, Queen Anne carriage barn in Brunswick were spread severely until the owners undertook a restoration project in 2015.
+Cover image: The front and rear walls of this circa 1890 balloon-framed, Queen Anne carriage barn in Brunswick were spread severely until the owners restored them in 2015.